 The rule itself is quite simple: there is a certain MPM value for each Origin–Destination pair, and the routing you choose between the origin and destination is not allowed to exceed this value in distance.

-Aeroplan calculates the MPM between two cities using a proprietary formula, which means that there's no way to find out the MPM for your desired trip besides calling Aeroplan and asking them for it.
+Aeroplan calculates the MPM between two cities using a proprietary formula, so you'll have to do a little bit of handiwork to find the MPM for your desired city pair.
 As a general rule, however, cities that are farther apart will have a higher MPM.

 Incidentally, the greatest possible distance between two cities is equal to half the circumference of the earth: 12,451 miles.
 City pairs with this property are called "antipodes", meaning they are located on perfectly opposite sides of the globe.
 The MPM for city pairs that are close to being antipodes is incredibly high – in the 20,000 miles range!